abeyang/after-effects-bootcamp/Extras/Tutorials/1. Keyframe and Text Animation Basics/README.md

 ![][image-4]

-**Pro-tip**: If you scrub the *Start* property to the right and left, you should see something magical.
+> **Pro-tip #1**: If you scrub the *Start* property to the right and left, you should see something magical.
 You can do this for every numeric attribute.

 ![][image-5]